 Voice Search + SEO

 The way we search the web by voice has evolved from regular web searches.
 We don’t have time to think about the wording of the search, we talk like people and ask questions.
 Voice search is often used for quick interactions like searching for a nearby location, the weather forecast or an update on travel times.
 The way we search by voice is usually a question, a regular web search is most often a statement.
-Voice searching is more personalised and conversational for the user and long tail keywords should be used to target overall topics rather than specific terms.
+Voice searching is more personalised and conversational for the user and long-tail keywords should be used to target overall topics rather than specific terms.
 The way the user experiences digital assistants and voice search allows them to access information almost instantly without having to scroll through multiple pages to find their answer.
 Your website content should be written in a natural tone of voice that answers your customers’ questions, making it easier to find via voice search.
-Digital assistants also rely on the top ranking searches which puts pressure on optimizing your websites SEO.
+Digital assistants also rely on the top-ranking searches which put pressure on optimizing your websites SEO.

 Sorry, I didn’t understand that.